-This course is designed to develop the reasoning skills and conceptual knowledge base needed for success on the SAT examination.
+This semester course is an elective for students who desire to improve their SAT mathematics scores.
+Students in SAT mathematics will develop reasoning skills and a conceptual knowledge base needed for success on the SAT examination.
 Test-taking strategies and techniques will also be discussed.
-Practice SAT tests will be administered to prepare for the actual test.
+Throughout the semester simulated practice SAT tests will be administered to prepare for the actual test.